PaulRitsche/DL_Track_US/DL_Track_US/docs/manual_image_analysis.md

 - Once that is done, the selected folder will be displayed below the **Inputs** field and you can start to specify the relevant parameters for the analysis.

-## 3. Specifying Relevant Parameters
+## 3. Specifying Analysis Parameters

 Please select <span style="color: #a34ba1;">**image_manual**</span> from the dropdown-menu.